Global EditionASIA 中文双语Français

 The primary issue between Beijing and Washington is mutual distrust, making short-term cooperation unlikely.
 Nevertheless, both sides should prioritize discussions and swiftly implement effective confidence-building measures and start doing it as soon as possible.

-The writer is a former prime minister of the Kyrgyzstan Republic, a professor at the Belt and Road School of Beijing Normal University and the author of the book Central Asia's Economic Rebirth in the Shadow of the New Great Game (Routledge, 2023).
+The writer is a former prime minister of the Kyrgyz Republic, a professor at the Belt and Road School of Beijing Normal University and the author of the book Central Asia's Economic Rebirth in the Shadow of the New Great Game (Routledge, 2023).
 The views don't necessarily represent those of China Daily.

 The views don't necessarily reflect those of China Daily.